Estimate Time2 min

 What is the contribution limit for an ABLE account?

-In 2024, the annual contribution limit is $18,000 (up to $32,580 per year for a designated beneficiary who is employed and has employment income).* This limit includes contributions from any source, including family, friends, or even a rollover from a 529 account.1
+In 2025, the annual contribution limit is $19,000 (up to $34,060 per year for a designated beneficiary who is employed and has employment income)*.
+This limit includes contributions from any source, including family, friends, or even a rollover from a 529 account.

-It’s also helpful to know, if the designated beneficiary is employed and has employment income, they can sometimes contribute more than the annual limit to their ABLE account.
+It’s helpful to know that if the designated beneficiary is employed and has employment income, they can sometimes contribute more than the annual limit to their ABLE account.
 To learn more, check out Spotlight on Achieving a Better Life Experience (ABLE) accounts on ssa.gov.

-These are expenses related to your loved one’s disability, to help maintain or improve their health, independence, or quality of life, which could include:
+Withdrawals from an ABLE account should only be used for qualified disability expenses.
+These expenses are related to your loved one's disability to help maintain or improve their quality of life, health, or independence.
+They include but aren't limited to:

 • Education